Privacy when sharing links

 What is the biggest privacy issue when sharing links?

-Does cleaning a link make me “invisible”?
+Does link cleaning make me “invisible”?

 What are the fastest steps?